Wednesday, December 10, 2025

 Multi-channel video, archival prints, and objects

-Exhibition: Reimaging Sutana's Dream, 6 December 2025 – 7 March 2026
+Reimaging Sultana's Dream, 6 December 2025 – 7 March 2026

-Liberation War Museum, Dhaka
+Liberation War Museum, Agargaon, Dhaka

 Installation view video still